-Stunning waterfalls, ancient ruins, and tasty foods are just a few reasons to visit Chachapoyas and its surrounding areas.
+Stunning landscape, ancient ruins, and tasty foods are just a few reasons to visit Chachapoyas and its surrounding areas.
 The mid-sized city is located in the Amazonas region of Peru and is becoming increasingly popular for the one-of-a-kind attractions that lie there.
 Our only regret when visiting Chachapoyas is not having more time to see everything there is to see.
 Here are some general recommendations and a simple guide for your time here.

 Getting To and Away from Chachapoyas

 Getting away to your next destination is pretty much the same: by bus.
 There are many bus stations around the city where you can ask for routes and prices and book tickets.
-You can also do it online beforehand with many companies.
+You can also do it online beforehand with various companies.

 When to Go

 Chachapoyas is in the Amazonas region, but the weather isn’t quite like what you would find deep in the jungle around Iquitos or similar areas.
-The temperature is generally pretty warm, with an average temperature of 20°C (68°F).
-The temperature can also drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.
+The temperature is generally pretty mild, with an average temperature of 20°C (68°F).
+The temperature can drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.

 Where to Stay